 5. Grab a pint at Charlies

 We had a 40-minute wait at Full of Life Flatbread next door so thought we would check out Charlie's next door while we wait.
 We were happy we did!
-The restaurant opened in 1978 and is a classic American joint where locals go.
+The restaurant, established in 1978, is a classic American joint where locals go.
 Ari ordered a beer and we couldn't resist getting their chilli cheese fries to share.
 If you're looking for comfort food, this diner is the place to go.

 6. Relax in the garden at Bodega Los Alamos

 Bodega Los Alamos is an open-air beer and wine garden with a relaxed setting.
 Drink a glass of organic wine at one of their picnic tables, lay in the hammock or browse their curated shop of goods.

 You can also bring your own food there and have a picnic while you try their unique wines, beers or ciders.
 It's a great option if Full of Life Flatbread is packed.
 Just order your pizza to go and take it to Bodega nearby.

 Open Thursday to Sunday

 7. Eat at Bell's, a French-inspired bistro with a Michelin Star

 Bell's is a French bistro owned by a husband and wife duo who moved to Los Alamos to escape the hustle and bustle of NYC.
 The acclaimed restaurant opened in 2018 and serves what they call "Franch" cuisine, a mix of French and Santa Barbara rancho cooking.
 Our favourite dish was the steak tartare.

 Owner and chef Daisy Ryan was named one of the 10 best new chefs in the US by Food & Wine magazine and the restaurant recently earned itself a Michelin star.
 Make reservations in advance.